auyrin/cosumer_goods/README.md

 # cosumer_goods
-SQL challenge from management for a junior data analyst
+SQL and presentation challenge from management for a junior data analyst

 ## description:
 Domain:  Consumer Goods | Function: Executive Management